AdobeDocs/mix-modeler.en/help/administration.md

       ![Mix Modeler RBAC](assets/mix-modeler-rbac.png)

 1. Ensure you select additional permissions for the role.
-For example permissions for:
+For example to view or manage datasets and schemas, you would select:

     - **[!UICONTROL Data Management]**: select the relevant options: **[!UICONTROL View Datasets]** and / or **[!UICONTROL Manage Datasets]**.